In this quick tutorial, we're going to examine the differences between the PermGen and Metaspace memory regions in the Java environment.

 Therefore, with this improvement, JVM reduces the chance to get the OutOfMemory error.

-Despite all of this improvements, we still need to monitor and tune up the metaspace to avoid memory leaks.
+Despite all of these improvements, we still need to monitor and tune the metaspace to avoid memory leaks.

-This quick write-up presents a brief description of PermGen and Metaspace memory regions.
+In this quick write-up, we presented a brief description of PermGen and Metaspace memory regions.
 Additionally, we explained the key differences between each of them.

 PermGen is still around with JDK 7 and older versions, but Metaspace offers more flexible and reliable memory usage for our applications.